ChrisWhealy/DistributedSystemNotes/Lecture 12.md

 ### Chain Replication

-In chain replication, the last backup to receive the write request sends its `ack` not back to the primary, but directly to the client.
+In chain replication, the last backup to receive the write request does not send its `ack` back to the primary, but directly to the client.

 In Chain Replication, the process that we previously called the "Primary" is now called the "Head", and the process that acted as the last backup is now called the "Tail".
-In between, there can be any number of processes that we here call simply "Backup".
+In between, there can be any number of processes that here, we will simply call "Backup".

 The division of labour is now modified slightly:

 * All write requests from clients are handled by the "Head" process
-* The "Head" then passes the write instruction to the first backup in the chain
+* The "Head" delivers the nmessage to itself, then passes the write instruction to the first backup in the chain
-* Each backup successively passes the write request down the chain until it reaches the "Tail"
+* Each backup delivers the message to itself, then passes the write request down the chain until it reaches the "Tail"
-* When the "Tail" process completes the write, we know that since it is the last link in the chain, all the other replicas must ***already*** have completed their writes, so we can send an `ack` directly back to the client
+* When the "Tail" process completes message delivery, we know that since it is the last link in the chain, all the other replicas must ***already*** have completed their writes, so we can send an `ack` directly back to the client

 ![Chain Replication - Write](./img/L12%20Chain%20Replication%201.png)